Module 12, Part 1: File I/O#

 The file ends here

-Then, the program must print each line that contains the string Hello
+Then, the program must print each line that contains the string Hello (which

 was given as first command-line argument).
 Therefore, the program must print: